SystangoTechnologies/Crashalert/README.md

 ## Additional props

-- classRef : To get the current reference of class on which the components are wrapped.
 - searchText : To get the searched text on the `TextInput` component.(NOTE : While using `TextInput` component, you need to pass the `text` value in this field)
 - actionOn : To associate extra information related to the component used.